pedronachtigall/CodAn/README.md

 Reference
 =========

-If you use CodAn, please cite:
+If you use or discuss CodAn, please cite:

 Nachtigall et al., under review